At a Glance (as of September 2018):

-Baochun runs a Mac-centric group, ranging from an 8-core Mac Pro to Macbook Pros and Macbook Airs.
-His personal computer is a late 2013 Macbook Pro with 2.3 GHz Intel Core i7, 16 GB of memory, and 512 GB of SSD storage.
-When he is not in front of a computer, he enjoys reading a good book, and writing with a good fountain pen in notebooks with high quality paper.
-On the more active side, he enjoys long-distance running with his iPhone (and swimming with his Apple Watch Series 2), working with free weights, washing his car, and flying without the Internet on Air Canada transoceanic flights.
-He has successfully completed a half-marathon in the 2014 Hong Kong Marathon, and three full marathons at the Toronto Waterfront Marathon in 2015, 2016, and 2017.
+Baochun runs a Mac-centric group, ranging from an 8-core Mac Pro to Macbook Pros.
+His personal computer is a late 2019 16-inch Macbook Pro with 2.3 GHz 8-Core Intel Core i9, 16 GB of memory, and 1 TB of SSD storage.
+This website is served with a late 2013 15-inch Macbook Pro with 2.3 GHz Intel Core i7, 16 GB of memory, and 512 GB of SSD storage.
+When he is not in front of a computer, he enjoys reading a good book, writing with a good fountain pen in notebooks with high quality paper, as well as writing short essays in Chinese.
+In 2019, he self-published his first book, "Happiness," in Chinese.
+On the more active side, he enjoys running long distances with his iPhone XR (and swimming with his 2016 Apple Watch Series 2), working with free weights following YouTube videos, washing his car, and flying without the Internet on Air Canada transoceanic flights.
+He has successfully completed a half-marathon in the 2014 Hong Kong Marathon, and four full marathons at the Toronto Waterfront Marathon in 2015, 2016, 2017, and 2019.